 Flowers, fragrance, fruit.
-Clusters of white buds open to pendulous blossoms of cream to dusky mauve in late winter, followed by edible fruits in summer.
+Clusters of white buds open to pendulous blossoms of cream to dusky mauve in late winter.
+Then followed by edible fruits in summer.
 Semi-evergreen in colder zones.
 Up to 25 ft. long.
 Zone: 7 – 10.

 Highly textured foliage covers the mounded form.
 Fertile flower clusters are encircled by ray florets, blue in acidic soils and pink in more alkaline conditions.
 Up to 4 ft. tall.
 Deciduous.
 Zone: 7 – 9

 Where you need a fast growing and dynamite shrub, this one's white-chocolate fragrance fills the late winter garden.
 From the tiny yellow flower clusters on this graceful, shade tolerant rarity.
 Fast to 25 ft.tall.
 Evergreen.
 Zone: 7 – 10.